• Skip to main content

 Kale is the most nutritious and fastest-growing vegetable.
 Furthermore, it is the most common vegetable.
 Examples include cabbage, turnip, and broccoli.

 Its texture is so delicate, although it is colorful with lacy leaves.
-Some of the varieties are red bor that has curly leaves, and red Russian that has fringes, leaves, and purple stems.
+Some of the varieties are red bor with curly leaves and red Russian with fringes, leaves, and purple stems.

 Primarily, you harvest kales by trimming the outer leaves, and they grow well in spring and cool seasons.
 However, cabbage can grow anywhere.